 The paper which a first timer should use must be a smooth paper or coated paper such as matt art paper.
 This is to ensure that the writer is able to keep the ink longer, and gaining encouragement to practice better.
 Unlike our normal ‘bought at the shop pen’, it needs repeated dipping into the ink pot.
 Dependent upon the roughness of the ‘nib’, the ink will be absorbed into the paper faster.
 It will be extra laborious to dip more often and sometime be discouraging for starters.

 I would suggest using a double pencil(halved in the middle), tied by a rubber band for starters.
+It will not be so daunting to write without having to worry about ink.

 The only mosque